tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 Recall that standard Django template commands are denoted by `{%` and `%}` tags.
 To start a block, the command is `{% block <NAME> %}`, where `<NAME>` is the name of the block you wish to create.
 You must also ensure that you close the block with the correct `{% endblock %}` command, again enclosed within Django template tags.

 You can also specify *default content* for your blocks, which will be used if no inheriting template defines the given block (see [further down](#section-templates-inheritance)).
-Specifying default content can be achieved by adding markup between `{% block %}` and `{% endblock %}` template commands, just like in the example below.
+Specify default content by adding markup between `{% block %}` and `{% endblock %}` template commands, just like in the example below.

 {lang="html",linenos=off}
 	{% block body_block %}